 The USAR Occupational Health Program Manager or the supporting military Medical Treatment Facility (MTF) will use approved automated and manual storage systems for occupational medical surveillance records within the USAR.
-The Defense Occupational & Environmental Health Readiness System-Industrial Hygiene (DOEHRS-IH) is the DoD system of record for IH exposure documentation.
+The DOEHRS-IH is the DoD system of record for IH exposure documentation.

-a.
-Management of employee exposure and OEHP program records will be consistent with the requirements of DODI 6055.05 and 6055.12; AR 40 5, AR 25 400 2, and AR 40 66; OPM/GOVT 10, Employee Medical File b.
+- a.
+Management of employee exposure and OEHP program records will be consistent with the requirements of DoDI 6055.05 and DoDI 6055.12; AR 40-5, AR 25-400-2, and AR 40-66; OPM/GOVT 10, Employee Medical File System Records; OPM Medical Records Procedures, The Guide to Personnel Record keeping; 5 CFR Part 293 and 339; 19 CFR Part 10; and 29 CFR Parts 1904, 1910.95, and 1910.1019. - b.
 In general, employee medical and exposure records and records of IH workplace monitoring and surveys are preserved and maintained for at least the duration of employment plus 30 years.